Social Security Tax Consequences of Working Abroad

 Who Must Pay Self-Employment Tax?

-If you are abroad and you are a self-employed U.S. citizen or resident you generally are subject to the self-employment tax.
+If you are living abroad and you are a self-employed U.S. citizen or resident you generally are subject to the self-employment tax.
 This is a social security and Medicare tax on net earnings from self-employment of $400 or more a year.
 Your net self-employment income is used to figure your net earnings from self-employment.
 Net self-employment income usually includes all business income less all business deductions allowed for income tax purposes.
 Net earnings from self-employment is a portion of net self-employment income.
-This amount is figured on Schedule SE (PDF).
+This amount is figured on Schedule SE.
 The actual self-employment tax is figured on net earnings from self-employment.

 Effect of Foreign Earned Income Exclusion